 To locate a kiosk, go to Quick Tools on usps.com to “Find USPS Locations”.
 In the drop down list, under “Location Types”, select “Self-Service Kiosks.”
 Enter your city and state or ZIP Code and search for a list of postal facilities with a kiosk closest to you.

 While USPS may be the most well-known delivery service, there are two other options available: FedEx and United Parcel Service.

 FedEx offers many of the same services but can be a little more expensive.
 However, if you open an account, you can get discounted services, including 40% off eligible FedEx Express shipments, 20% off eligible FedEx Ground domestic shipments and 25% off package residential surcharges.

 The company offers FedEx One Rate — flat-rate shipping for up to 50 pounds.
 However, the price varies based on the shipment’s origin and destination, the size of the package and the chosen speed of delivery.
 (With FedEx One Rate, you can ship a FedEx Small Box via FedEx Express Saver for as low as $8.65.)
 Get the current FedEx One Rate pricing here.

-FedEx also offers complimentary envelopes and boxes — all delivered to your home at no cost.
+FedEx also offers complimentary envelopes and boxes, all delivered to your home at no cost.
 Choose from a range of FREE, ready-to-use self-sealing packaging in various shapes and sizes.
-It’s available in-store or online.
+They’re available in-store or online.